How Many Wildebeests roam in Serengeti?

 Ready to See the 1.5 Million Wildebeests in Serengeti?

 Our Serengeti’s Mawe Camp and Gnu Migration Camps offer ideal bases for experiencing this incredible natural phenomenon.
-Special thanks to the Tanzanian government and the team for the successful wildebeest count in Greater Serengeti.
-Through them, we know how many wildebeests roam in Serengeti.
+Special thanks to the Tanzanian government and the team for the successful wildebeest count in the Greater Serengeti.
+Through them, we know how many wildebeests roam in the Serengeti.

 Stay up to date